-As part of their virtual writing residency, Vahni is keeping a journal of daily walks along the Edinburgh beaches, contemplating the connections between Norwich and their home city.
-You can read Vahni’s journal every Friday throughout February 2021.
+In February 2021 NCW welcomed Vahni Capildeo from Edinburgh as one of five writers from other UNESCO cities of literature to Norwich for Imagining the City.
+As part of their virtual writing residency, Vahni kept a journal of daily walks along the Edinburgh beaches, contemplating the connections between Norwich and their home city.

 These journal entries take various forms: reflections, notes, fragments of poetry.
 My method is simple: just to continue walking a small part of the north Edinburgh coastline, thinking towards Norwich and sometimes thinking through Julian of Norwich and Robert Louis Stevenson, and other local authors.
 This sending of the mind outwards and back, while the body moves, weaves the two cities into a relationship over time.
 Julian the anchorite in her cell, and Stevenson the traveller, help me tune my lockdown feelings about dwelling, distance, and return.

 Crushed ice, a spatter of deconstructed cocktails, at night looking identical to smashed glass, along the pavements.
 Just the middle.
 Winter’s RSVP.
 Snail trail peril.
 The blaze on the forehead of an underground horse rising from beneath the multi-layered City of Edinburgh.

 People happen to be in the square.
 People do not meet, nowadays.
 People happen to be there, in the north-east corner.

 The road has unfrozen.
 It makes no difference to the waders and swimmers.
 The wild sea remained accessible to them.
 December to January, the hinge of the year, marks open to open.
 The parents are starbursts in black wetsuits.
 The children splash.

 When I walk along the unwalled pier at twilight, away from land, tinnitus singing in the arches and porches of my skull, I frighten myself, as the lapping sound of the tide is less than the ringing sound in my head.

 It feels as if all water connects with all other water.